jchultarsky101/pcli/README.md

 In other words, the label values may come from any folder in your tenant unless you specify --exclusive.

 For the initial labeling of models, you can use the "upload-model-meta" command.

+# <a id="errors"></a>Handling erors

+Errors may occur for many different reasons.
+They can be caused by incorrect user input, network operations, etc.

+When at error occurs, the process is interrupted and an error message is returned to the user.

+It is important to understand that CLI commands in general have two seprate [standard output streams(https://en.wikipedia.org/wiki/Standard_streams).
+One is called STDIN and it is used for normal output.
+The other is called STDERR and it is used to print erro messages.

+PCLI follows this convention and it will print out error messages to STDERR.
+This way, if you are piping the output from PCLI to another downstream process it will not receive confusing data that may include error messages.

+Finally, CLI commands normaly return exit code of zero in case of successful operation and exit code other than zero when they encounter errors.
+PCLI follows the same rule.
+You can check the process exit code from PCLI to determine if the operation was successful or not.

 # <a id="advanced-use"></a>Advanced use